lukebielawski/lukebielawski.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a (rising) third year math and physics student at the University of Illinois Urbana-Champaign.
+I am a  third year math and physics student at the University of Illinois Urbana-Champaign.
 I am generally interested in probability theory and diffential geometry.
 Recently, I have been interested in stochastic differential equations and Poisson geometry.

-I am currently (Summer 2025) participating in the TREND REU program at the University of Maryland under Jeffrey Kuan and Konstantina Trivisa.
-I am studying collective emergence and flocking models (Quorum Sensing and Cucker-Smale) by analyzing PDEs.
+During Summer 2025, I am participating in the TREND REU program at the University of Maryland under Jeffrey Kuan and Konstantina Trivisa.
+I am studying collective emergence and flocking models (Quorum Sensing and Cucker-Smale) by passing to a kinetic model and analyzing the PDE.

 I am also a fan of quantitative finance, music / flute, and reading.